 - Use a current copy of the ASA Private Pilot Oral Exam Guide to structure your studying and ensure you hit all the key information.
-It is logically laid out and covers the most common questions that you are likely to get on your oral exam.
-Review the questions and answers, then follow up with the referenced source material if you are having difficulty with any of the concepts.
+It is logically laid out and covers the most common questions you will likely get on your oral exam.
+Review the questions and answers, then follow up with the referenced source material if you need help with any of the concepts.

 - Add tabs to your current copy of the FAR/AIM manual.
-This will help both with studying and with locating reference materials if you need them during your oral exam.
+This will help with studying and locating reference materials if needed during your oral exam.

 - Review the questions you missed on your written exam and make sure you know the answers to these and other related concepts.
 Your examiner will keep drilling into concepts that you seem weak on, so do yourself a favor and work on your weak points.

-- Consider organizing all your printouts, flight planning worksheets, aircraft information sheets, etc. in a tabbed binder.
-It will help you locate materials quickly and will increase your perceived level of professionalism with the examiner.
+- Consider organizing all your printouts, flight planning worksheets, aircraft information sheets, etc., in a tabbed binder.
+It will help you locate materials quickly and increase your perceived professionalism with the examiner.

 Sample Questions and Answers

-Want to get a feel for what sort of questions you are likely to encounter during your oral exam?
+Want to get a feel for what questions you are likely to encounter during your oral exam?
 Here’s a little sampling from the ASA Private Pilot Oral Exam Guide.

-Note: The regulation applies to “the operating expenses of a flight,” and does not allow for the sharing of fixed or long-term operating costs of the airplane with passengers.
+Note: The regulation applies to “the operating expenses of a flight” and does not allow for sharing the airplane's fixed or long-term operating costs with passengers.

 Explain the difference between being “current” and being “proficient.”
 (FAA-H-8083-2, FAA-P-8740-36)

-Being “proficient” means that a pilot is capable of conducting a flight with a high degree of competence; it requires that the pilot must have a wide range of knowledge and skills.
-Being proficient is not about being just “legal” in terms of the regulations, but is about being “smart” and “safe” in terms of pilot experience and proficiency.
+Being “proficient” means that a pilot can conduct a flight with a high degree of competence; it requires the pilot to have a wide range of knowledge and skills.
+Being proficient is not about being just “legal” in terms of the regulations but about being “smart” and “safe” in terms of pilot experience and proficiency.

 First off, congratulations.
-If you’ve made it to this point, you’ve passed the initial oral exam.
-During the flight portion of your checkride, you will be demonstrating mastery of the aircraft.
+If you’ve reached this point, you’ve passed the initial oral exam.
+During the flight portion of your checkride, you will demonstrate mastery of the aircraft.

 What to Expect